slimsuite/diploidocus/README.md

 and secondary scaffolds from 10x pseudohap output, and creating an _in silico_ diploid set of long reads from two haploid parents (for testing phasing etc.).

-Please note that Diploidocus is still in development and documentation is currently a bit sparse.

 The different run modes are set using `runmode=X`:

 * `diploidocus` default run mode will run `gensize`, `telomeres`, `vecscreen` and `purgehap` analysis